Warning: SPOILERS ahead for Fantastic Beasts and Where to Find Them and Fantastic Beasts: The Crimes of Grindelwald

 As revealed when Newt discusses the Obscurus with the MACUSA, it's believed that the eldest living child to be tied to an Obscurus was only 10.
 Additionally, Newt reveals he attempted to sever an Obscurus from the child that manifested it, but while the Obscurus survived, the child did not.
 This Obscurus is seen within Newt's case, and seems to lure Jacob Kowalski (Dan Fogler) to it before Newt snaps the No-Maj out of whatever trance the Obscurus had put him in.

-In the final act of Fantastic Beasts, President Picquery leads the MACUSA’s Aurors against Credence/the Obscurus, despite Newt and Tina Goldstein’s (Katherine Waterston) objections that there may be another way to deal with the young wizard and the creature.
-The MACUSA’s forces seemingly kill the Obscurus, with the creature dissipating into shreds of dark magic.
-However, in one particular moment, Newt meaningfully looks at one particular shred of the Obscurus; could that mean we haven’t seen the last of Credence?
+In the final act of Fantastic Beasts, President Picquery leads the MACUSA's Aurors against Credence/the Obscurus, despite Newt and Tina Goldstein's (Katherine Waterston) objections that there may be another way to deal with the young wizard and the creature.
+The MACUSA's forces seemingly kill the Obscurus (and Credence along with it), with the creature dissipating into shreds of dark magic.
+However, in one particular moment, Newt meaningfully looks at one particular shred of the Obscurus, indicating that we haven't seen the last of Credence.

 Before we dive into the Obscurus' future in the Fantastic Beasts and Where to Find Them series, let's delve into how Credence and the Obscurus offer insight into another character within the Harry Potter mythos.